-6. Important Notices Concerning Pre-Requisites and Anti-Requisites
+8. Important Notices Concerning Pre-Requisites and Anti-Requisites

-- Antirequisites: see the official course outline and course calendar, as these change year-to-year - Prerequisites: see the official course outline and course calendar, as these change year-to-year - "You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken an antirequisite course.
+- "You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken an antirequisite course.
 Lack of prerequisites may not be used as a basis for an appeal.
 If you are found to be ineligible for a course, you may be removed from it at any time and you will receive no adjustment to your fees.
 This decision cannot be appealed.
 If you find that you do not have the course prerequisites, it is in your best interest to drop the course well before the end of the add/drop period.
 Your prompt attention to this matter will not only help protect your academic record, but will ensure that spaces become available for students who require the course in question for graduation."
 Office of the Dean, Faculty of Social Science - "Students are responsible for ensuring that their selection of courses is appropriate and accurately recorded, that all course prerequisites have been successfully completed, and that they are aware of any antirequisite course(s) that they have taken.
-If the student does not have the requisites for a course, and does not have written special permission from his or her Dean to enroll in the course, the

-University reserves the right to cancel the student's registration in the course.
+If the student does not have the requisites for a course, and does not have written special permission from his or her Dean to enroll in the course, the University reserves the right to cancel the student's registration in the course.
 [The University may also choose not to adjust your fees, such as not providing you a refund for the course.]
-This decision may not be appealed." - University of Western Ontario Academic Calendar
+This decision may not be appealed."
+University of Western Ontario Academic Calendar